julys321/todo-api/README.md

 ## Prerequisites #2
 run 'gradle generateTodoapiJooqSchemaSource' this will run flywayMigrate to add todo-schema and requered tables + some data to then, then it will generate jooq classes that connect to the database

+## Running the project
+Now you can just run TodoApiAplication